jimbrig/KaaS/3-Resources/Tools/Developer Tools/Data Stack/Databases/Snowflake.md

----
-Date: 2022-02-02
-Author: Jimmy Briggs <jimmy.briggs@jimbrig.com>
-Tags: ["#Type/Tool", "#Topic/Dev/Data", "#Topic/Dev/Database"]
-Alias: ["Snowflake"]
----

 # Snowflake

 *Source: [▷ Snowflake Tutorial | What is Snowflake Data Warehouse](https://mindmajix.com/snowflake-tutorial)*

-Snowflake is a cloud-based data warehousing platform that is built on top of [[Amazon Web Services]] and is a true [[SaaS]] offering.
+Snowflake is a cloud-based data warehousing platform that is built on top of *Amazon Web Services* and is a true *SaaS* offering.

-In contrast with traditional [[Data Warehouse]] solutions, Snowflake provides a [[Data Warehouse]] which is faster, easy to set up, and far more flexible.
+In contrast with traditional [Data Warehouse](../../../../../0-Slipbox/Data%20Warehouse.md) solutions, Snowflake provides a [Data Warehouse](../../../../../0-Slipbox/Data%20Warehouse.md) which is faster, easy to set up, and far more flexible.

 With its unique features, it soon became a leader in data management solutions for analytics.